mrisher/smtp-sts/mta-sts.md

 Domain.
 This is to limit the risk of misconfigurations when deploying new policies.

-### MX Preference in Enforce Mode
+## MX Preference

-When applying a policy specifying `enforce` mode, sending MTAs SHOULD select recipient MXs by first eliminating any MXs at lower priority than the current host (if in the MX candidate set), then eliminating any non-matching (as specified by the STS policy) MX hosts from the candidate MX set, and then attempting delivery to matching hosts as indicated by their MX priority, until delivery succeeds or the MX candidate set is empty.
+When applying a policy, sending MTAs SHOULD select recipient MXs by first eliminating any MXs at lower priority than the current host (if in the MX candidate set), then eliminating any non-matching (as specified by the STS policy) MX hosts from the candidate MX set, and then attempting delivery to matching hosts as indicated by their MX priority, until delivery succeeds or the MX candidate set is empty.

 If none of the attempted MX hosts validate according to the policy, the policy MUST be refreshed at least once, as described in _Policy_ _Discovery_ _&_ _Authentication_, before a message should be permanently rejected.
+(In the case of policies in "report" mode, the sending MTA may simply fall back to the original candidate MX set.)

-### Policy Application Control Flow
+## Policy Application Control Flow

 The control flow for a sending MTA consists of the following steps: